Incheon South Korea Travel Guide

 Focus on Iconic Landmarks in the morning or late afternoon for ideal photos and fewer crowds.

-Dedicate time to museums and historical districts for an exploration of Incheon's past.
+Set aside time for museums and historical districts for an exploration of Incheon's past.

 Utilize parks, mountains, and coastal areas for relaxation and outdoor activity.